MislavJaksic/SAP-ABAP-Development/SmartForms/README.md

 print preview.
 This will show you an example of show the SmartForm will look on paper.

-You can cycle through the pages in print preview using PageUp and PageDown.
+You can cycle through the pages in the print preview using PageUp and PageDown.

 ### SmartForm Print Program